5 things in tech you need to know today

 If this was forwarded to you, sign up here.
 Download Insider’s app – click here for iOS and here for Android.

-4. Europe might kill Apple’s proprietary Lightning port.
-European rules are directly influencing product decisions at the major tech firms.
-Potentially forcing Apple to adopt USB-C is just one example.
+4. Black angel investors are changing the tech industry.
+Black tech founders and execs aren’t trying to change traditional venture firms to be more inclusive.
+Instead, they are creating their own investing ecosystem — not just in Silicon Valley, but nationwide.
+Our exclusive report details the rise of Black angel investors.

-5. Hopin is perhaps Europe’s most famous pandemic unicorn.
-Investors have giddily backed the conferencing software platform, founded by a 26-year-old, to a near $8 billion valuation.
-How founder Johnny Boufarhat coped with exploding growth.
+5. Spring Health’s founder led a fast-paced culture that caused employee panic.
+Employees at the mental health startup, run by a 29-year-old founder CEO, said they began questioning if they really needed to subject themselves to the grind of startup hustle culture.
+Here, employees describe their experiences at Spring Health.

-Written by Shona Ghosh.
-Follow @shonaghosh on Twitter or email her at [email protected].
+Written by Julie Bort.
+Follow Julie Bort on Twitter @Julie188, or email her at [email protected].
 Edited by Jordan Parker Erb.